HappyTetrahedron/tsncor-website/README.md

 It is based on previous work by @astrolamb-gaming

+Work on this codebase is continued in https://github.com/tsnrp/tsncor-website -- this repository is archived.

 ## Configuration

 Some basic configuration can be done in `configuration.js`, where we just define a few variables that determine the behaviour of the app.